sean-m/wifi-sitter/README.md

 ## Usage

-Wifi-Sitter can be installed from the command line.
-First place the exe where you'd like it to stay (if you move it, the service will break), then run like so from an admin shell:
+~~Wifi-Sitter can be installed from the command line.
+First place the exe where you'd like it to stay (if you move it, the service will break), then run like so from an admin shell:~~

 `WifiSitter.exe /install`

-The service is configured to start automatically but will not be started after if you're automating a deployment, you'll need to run `net start wifisitter` or use your service starting command of choice.
+~~The service is configured to start automatically but will not be started after if you're automating a deployment, you'll need to run `net start wifisitter` or use your service starting command of choice.~~

-Similarly, uninstall like so:
+~~Similarly, uninstall like so:~~

 `WifiSitter.exe /uninstall`

+The command line install still works but doesn't setup service dependencies.
+I recommend installing from the MSI package.
+It does a good job cleaning up after itself.

 It can be run as a console application for debugging purposes by running: